SeoheeK/Human-Early-Onset-Gastric-Cancer-Multi-Omics-Analysis/Preprocessing/README.md

 All data were processed by PE-MMR for precursor mass correction and refinement.
 Resultant MS/MS data were identified as peptide-spectrum matches (PSMs) by MS-GF+ search engine (v.9387) at composite database (DB) of UniProt DB and specific modifications depending on the type of proteome.

+# Citations
+The preprocessing pipelines are based on ngs-pipeline(https://github.com/tjbencomo/ngs-pipeline) by tjbencomo, and laidd_snakemake_rnaseq(https://github.com/bynjh007/laidd_snakemake_rnaseq) by bynjh007.
+If you use those-pipeline, please use each citations.md.

 ### Reference